 3. Only the Most Liquid Gold Coins and Gold Bars

-Whether you buy a gold coin like the Maple Leaf or the Austrian Philharmonic or the Australian Nugget (the coins with the lowest payments in the market), if you can buy them directly in a shop or an online store, make sure that you don’t pay more than 5-6%.
-It really depends on the setup, but that is the general price range.
-As soon as you are happy with your stock of smaller domination coins, you can move up to bigger formats.
+Whether you buy a gold coin like the Maple Leaf, the Austrian Philharmonic, or the Australian Nugget, if you can buy them directly in a shop or an online store, ensure you don’t pay more than 5-6%.

 What about numismatic coins?
 Anyone wanting to buy rare coins needs to fully understand the numismatic business before making any big decisions.
-You need to know the coins.
-Numismatics can have a huge up price.
-The market could pay two, three, or even four times the price of a regular ounce of gold for an old coin.
-If you don’t understand what you’re buying, then don’t do it.
-You need to have the knowledge, and if you don’t have the knowledge, stay away from this stuff.
+Numismatics can have a substantial up price, but if you don’t understand what you’re buying, then don’t do it.

 4. Build Up Liquid Gold Stocks

-A lesson from the past: During the Weimar Republic in Germany when inflation ran rampant, an ounce of gold could purchase a house and a silver ounce could pay the farmer to have chicken for the next four or five weeks.
-If a similar situation were to arise today, you will be able to use gold for bigger opportunities and silver to finance smaller things.
+A lesson from the past: During the Weimar Republic in Germany, when inflation ran rampant, an ounce of gold could purchase a house, and a silver ounce could pay the farmer to have chicken for the next four or five weeks.
+If a similar situation arises today, you will be able to use gold for bigger opportunities and silver to finance smaller things.

-If you buy gold, use your savings, put it on the side, and make sure that it is fully yours.
+If you buy gold, use your savings, put it on the side, and make sure that it is entirely yours.
 Don’t take out credit or speculate to buy gold.
-You never know what the market is doing and you may have to pay back your credit before the price of gold rises.
-Use your savings.
-You have to give up certain wishes today so that you are able to profit from your investments in the future.
+You never know what the market is doing, and you may have to pay back your credit before the price of gold rises.

-As I mentioned earlier, you should always have access to some gold.
-You can put it in a safe at home or bury it outside – whatever you want – just make sure you can find it.
+You should always have quick access to some gold.
 The key is to have direct access to your gold if something happens.

-Switzerland, on the other hand, was the last currency to go off the gold standard.
+On the other hand, Switzerland was the last currency to go off the gold standard.
 They have always had a currency — even during wartime — that could be exchanged for physical gold.
 And the politicians don’t have the power to confiscate gold there.

 7. Store Some of Your Gold in a Safe Jurisdiction

-A centralized system with one president for 320 million Americans, on the other hand, can make the rules from the top and ignore the people because they have the power.
-In Switzerland, no one knows the name of the president.
-The Swiss people have the last say and they would never allow for confiscation, they’re not that stupid.
-This is a unique system that you don’t find in other countries.
+A centralized system with one president, such as in America, on the other hand, can make the rules from the top and ignore the people because they have the power.
+In Switzerland, people have the last say and would never allow for confiscation.
+This is a unique system that you don’t find in many other countries.

 Liechtenstein is similar, but they have a monarch figure – Prince Hans-Adam II – who has veto power.
 However, he is a strong supporter of gold.
-He was involved with the Center for Austrian Economics and wrote the book, The State in the Third Millennium, where he promotes secession rights down to the municipality level, as well as sound money principles such as gold and silver.
+He was involved with the Center for Austrian Economics.
+He wrote the book, The State in the Third Millennium, where he promotes secession rights down to the municipality level and sound money principles such as gold and silver.

-In other words, he is a pretty good guy, he’s a classic liberal and he is very much in favor of gold and silver.
+He is a classic liberal and is very much in favor of gold and silver.
 For that reason, Liechtenstein also makes sense as a jurisdiction for storing gold.

 8. Always Store Outside the Banking System

-Some might argue that you could have a safe deposit box, but most of the time those are not insured.
-Besides, during harsh crises in the past, the bank was either closed or didn’t have the amount of gold they claimed to have.
+Some argue that you could have a safe deposit box, but most of the time, those are not insured.
+Besides, during harsh crises in the past, the bank was either closed or didn’t have the amount of gold it claimed to have.